Skip to content

 Note: If you turn on redaction of data, then set the postcallRedactedRecordingImportEnabled attribute to true instead of the postcallRecordingImportEnabled attribute.

-• Review the Contact Lens data Lambda functions for function timeouts, throttles, or errors that might be causing the import issue.
-The Lambda function responsible for moving the Contact Lens data to Salesforce is sfProcessContactLens.
+• Review the Contact Lens data Lambda functions for function timeouts, throttles, or errors that might cause the import issue.
+The Lambda function that moves the Contact Lens data to Salesforce is sfProcessContactLens.

 If there isn't an issue on the Lambda function level, then change the LambdaLoggingLevel to DEBUG, and review the logs for any issues.
 To view DEBUG level logs, see the AWS CloudFormation console for the Amazon Connect CTI Adapter stack.
-For more information, see Viewing AWS CloudFormation stack data and resources on the AWS Management Console.
+For more information, see View stack information from the CloudFormation console.

-2. Attach the Lambda logs for three or more occurrences of the issue to the support case.
+If you continue to have issues, then Create a case with AWS Support and attach the Lambda logs for three or more occurrences of the issue in the support case.

-The CTRs aren't importing from Amazon Connect to Salesforce
+The CTRs don't import from Amazon Connect to Salesforce

 To check your CTRs, open the Salesforce service console.
 Then, choose AC Contact Trace Records.

 If there isn't an issue on the Lambda function level, then change the LambdaLoggingLevel to DEBUG, and review the logs for any issues.
 To view DEBUG level logs, see the AWS CloudFormation console for the Amazon Connect CTI Adapter stack.
-For more information, see Viewing AWS CloudFormation stack data and resources on the AWS Management Console.
+For more information, see View stack information from the CloudFormation console.